Price of Saffron

 Buy the best quality Saffron Online from farms of Kashmir.

 Saffron is a valuable spice known for its delicate flavor, delicious texture, and bitter taste.
 This soft spice is procured from the Crocus Sativus flower's dried stigmas, which have a unique texture, taste, and flavor.

 Why is Saffron an expensive spice?

-Thus, Saffron production requires massive amounts of human resources, making Saffron the world's priciest spices.
+Thus, Saffron production requires massive amounts of human resources, making Saffron the world's priciest spice.

 Saffron cultivation spans around 3,800 hectares in Kashmir.
 Pampore and Pulwama produce the highest amount of Saffron in Kashmir.
 In the Pampore village, Saffron fields spread over 90% of the village land, with only 10% of the land being utilized for other purposes.

-The quality of Saffron is of utmost importance, especially when consuming during pregnancy.
+The quality of Saffron is of utmost importance, especially when consumed during pregnancy.
 Grade 1 certification Saffron is the purest Saffron you can get.

 Saffron accounts for 70% of Kashmir's total cash crop production.
 However, climate change and global warming have lowered the production of Saffron.
-As a consequence, the price of Saffron has risen by 60-80%.
+Consequently, the price of Saffron has risen by 60-80%.

-However, some traders blend cheap Saffron imported from Iran with local Saffron to make more profit while selling less of pure Saffron.
-One kilogram pure Saffron or Kesar currently sells for Rs.250,000 to Rs.
-270,000 in the Indian market locally.
+However, some traders blend cheap Saffron imported from Iran with local Saffron to make more profit while selling less pure Saffron.
+One kilogram of pure Saffron or Kesar currently sells for Rs.250,000 to Rs.
+270,000 in the Indian market.

 Uses of Saffron